bernaoney/DS_RecommenderSystem/README.md

 In follow up stages (in collaboration with [Murat Ardag](https://mmuratardag.github.io/)), the system

+1. Estimate the optimal K with text clustering.
 1. suggests/serves popular or random books to the user (to be implemented in the Shiny app) 2.1. the user rates these recommendations (this step is already implemented 2.2. this new input is fed into the system (this step is already implemented)